 The theory is that you should use the dividend yield to see if a dividend stock is selling at a stock price that is relatively cheap.
 A stock price is considered cheap if it is selling at a dividend yield higher than the historical high yield or higher than the historical average yield or historical median yield.
-See my spreadsheet at dividend growth stocks that I just updated for September 2017.
+Some use the 10 year average or median yield rather than the historical ones.
+I use median yields, always.
+See my spreadsheet at dividend growth stocks that I just updated for September 2020.

 On this list,

 - I have 12 stocks with a dividend yield higher than the historical high dividend yield,

 - I have 48 stocks with a dividend yield higher than the historical average dividend yield

 - I have 71 stocks with a dividend yield higher than the historical median dividend yield and

 - 80 stocks with a dividend yield higher than the 5 year average dividend yield.

 - I have 18 stocks with a dividend yield higher than the historical high dividend yield,